South Korea suspects female assassins killed half-brother of North Korea leader

 Malaysian police said the dead man, 46, held a passport under the name Kim Chol.
 Kim Jong Nam was known to spend a significant amount of time outside North Korea, travelling in Macau and Hong Kong as well as mainland China, and has been caught in the past using forged travel documents.

-Malaysian police official Fadzil Ahmat said on Tuesday the cause of Kim's death was not yet known, and that a post-mortem would be carried out.
-Kim had been planning to travel to Macau on Monday when he fell ill at KLIA's low-cost terminal, Fadzil said.
+Malaysian police said on Tuesday the cause of Kim's death was not yet known, and that a post-mortem would be carried out.

 A Malaysian police source who had seen closed-circuit TV footage from the airport said a woman was involved in the attack.